Answering your Questions About COVID-19 and the Co-op:

 Shopper Code of Conduct:

 Just a reminder that we all play a critical role.
-For the sake of everyone’s health, we ask that you follow these guidelines while shopping:
+For the sake of everyone’s health, we ask that you follow these guidelines while doing your walk-in store shopping:

 - Maintain a six-foot distance from others.